davestewart/spaceman/README.md

 ### Reset

-Remove all Node modules-related files in all repos, and reinstall:
+Remove all Node modules-related files in the root and all workspaces, and reinstall:

 ```
-Confirm reset?      - confirm to reset repo and workspaces
+Confirm reset?      - confirm to reset root and workspaces
 ```

 Confirming will: